DaniilRen/Clover-control-system/README.md

 # Clover-control-system
-Ready functions to control Clover (COEX), including some CV algorithms
+Ready functions to control Clover (COEX), including some CV algorithms.
+Can be used in simulation and real flight